RajeshDesetti/Soil-Moisture-Prediction-using-ML-DL/README.md

-In this study, I explored the application of multiple machine learning models to predict soil moisture using remote sensing data and derived features.
+In this study, I explored the application of multiple machine learning/Deep Learning models to predict soil moisture using remote sensing data and derived features.
 The models evaluated include Linear Regression, XGBoost, Random Forest, Support Vector Regression (SVR), and a Neural Network.
 •	Linear Regression, although fast and interpretable, showed the lowest performance with an R² score of just 0.0088, indicating it fails to capture the non-linear patterns in the data.
 •	XGBoost and Random Forest performed better, leveraging ensemble learning and non-linear capabilities, with R² scores around 0.05–0.055.
 •	SVR and the Neural Network showed similar performance to the tree-based models, though with slightly higher RMSE and slightly lower R².